Ben-Kerman/immersive/doc/card-export.md

 ## Target Word Selection

 In this part of the export process you can select one or more target words.
-By default you are limited to one in accordance with AJATT/MIA/Refold practices, but it's possible to increase this limit (or remove it entirely) in the [script config](/doc/script-config.md).
+By default you are limited to one (in accordance with AJATT/MIA/Refold practices), but it's possible to increase this limit (or remove it entirely) in the [script config](/doc/script-config.md).

 The word can be selected with the usual key combinations for selecting text:
 (`Ctrl+`)(`⇧+`)`←`/`→`. `↑` and `↓` switch between subtitles and `DEL` removes the current one from the selection.
-Once you have chosen some text you can look up any dictionary entries that match it exactly using `⏎` and any entries starting with it using `⇧+⏎`.
+Once you have chosen some text, you can look up any dictionary entries that match it exactly using `⏎` and any entries starting with it using `⇧+⏎`.
+ASCII whitespace characters at before or after the word are automatically removed before searching.
 If the search has any results, a new menu will open that allows you to choose one of them with `↑`/`↓` and `⏎`.

 After selecting a definition, the word will be shown at the bottom right of the screen.
 If you want, you can then add pronunciation audio from Forvo using `a` (see below).

-When you are ready to export the card you can do so using `f`, or `F` if you want to open the export menu first.
+When you are ready to export the card, you can do so using `f`, or `F` if you want to open the export menu first.